RxSwiftCommunity/RxGRDB/README.md

     try PrimaryKeyDiffScanner(
         database: db,       // extracts primary key information
         request: request,   // the diffed request
-        initialRecords: []) // initial records must be sorted by primary key }
+        initialRecords: []) // initial records, if any, must be sorted by primary key }
 ```